MultiSafepay/docs/content/faq/testing/testing-with-multisafepay.md

 Read more about the [onboarding process](/faq/getting-started/onboarding/)

-**Once your live account is approved, please remember to change your API key from the previously used test API key to the live API key in your MultiSafepay Control.**
+**Once your live account is approved, remember to change your API key from the previously used test API key to the live API key in your MultiSafepay Control.**

 _If you have any questions, feel free to email our [sales team](mailto:sales@multisafepay.com)_